Forward selection and post-selection inference in factorial designs: Inference under selection consistency

 \end{enumerate} \end{proposition}

+Proposition \ref{prop:ARE-comparison}(i) gives a sufficient condition assuming that the potential outcomes are homoskedastic and uncorrelated.
+Proposition \ref{prop:ARE-comparison}(ii) studies a general heteroskedastic setting with sparse weighting vector $f$ and small working model size $|\bbM^\star|$.
+The condition number $\kappa(V_\hY)$ captures the variability of the variances of $\hat{Y}(z)$ across multiple treatment combination groups in $\mathcal{T}$.
+When the variability is upper bounded by $\kappa(V_\hY)< Q/(s^\star |\bbM^\star|)$, the RLS-based estimator is more efficient than $\hat{\gamma}$.
+As an application, in Section \ref{sec:select-best} we use Proposition \ref{prop:ARE-comparison}(ii) to solve the problem of inferring the best arm in factorial experiments.
+Moreover, we emphasize that Proposition \ref{prop:ARE-comparison} is only a set of sufficient conditions.

-Now we add some interpretation for Proposition \ref{prop:ARE-comparison}.
-Part (i) gives a sufficient condition when the eigen-space of $V_{\hY}$ has a close connection with $ G $.
-More concretely, $G$ can be regarded as an orthogonal representation of the potential outcome matrix.
-One can verify that such a condition implies that the variance of $\hat{Y}(\bz)$ does not change with its treatment group membership $\bz$.
-One concrete problem of interest where Part (i) can be applied is testing the \textit{sharp null hypothesis} of constant effects in uniform factorial designs (with $N_0$ replications in each arm), i.e.,
+There are also interesting examples that demonstrate the advantage of factor selection but are not covered by Proposition \ref{prop:ARE-comparison}.
+One concrete problem of interest is testing the \textit{sharp null hypothesis} of zero effects in uniform factorial designs (with $N_0$ replications in each arm), i.e.,

 Under $\mathrm{H}_{0\textsc{F}}$, we have